 Note we only inspect properties and produce loss costs for properties in Washington state; if you have questions related to property inspections in other states, learn more here.

 Though many factors go into determining a building's loss cost, the concept of a loss cost is relatively simple.
 It's the portion of an insurer's rate that covers losses and the costs associated with settling those losses.
 That includes both the amount the insurer would pay to the policyholder and expenses related to loss adjustment.

 A loss cost is not a subjective assessment; it is the output of a mathematical calculation that's been approved by the Washington State Office of the Insurance Commissioner.

-The loss cost does not include costs for underwriting profit, contingencies or other expenses such as commissions, sales and marketing or taxes.
+The loss cost does not include costs for underwriting profit, contingencies, or other expenses such as commissions, sales, marketing, and taxes.
 These other factors go into what's called a loss cost multiplier, which each insurer determines for itself and files with the insurance commissioner.
 To determine a rate, multiply the property's loss cost by your company's loss cost multiplier.